Hip Osteoarthritis: Symptoms, Diagnosis, and Treatment

 About Seth Cooper, MD, FAAOS

 Seth-Cooper-Web-ThumbnailDr.
 Seth Cooper is a board-certified orthopedic surgeon who specializes in caring for patients with orthopedic injuries and has extensive training in hip and knee replacement surgery.
-After completing a fellowship in orthopaedic trauma at Vanderbilt University, he has dedicated himself to helping all of his patients reach their desired outcome, whether that’s getting back on the field or walking without pain.
+After completing a fellowship in orthopedic trauma at Vanderbilt University, he has dedicated himself to helping all of his patients reach their desired outcome, whether that’s getting back on the field or walking without pain.
 No matter the procedure, Dr. Cooper takes care of his patients throughout the entire process, from consultation to full recovery.

 Disclaimer: This blog is not intended to substitute professional medical advice.
 Every patient is different, so talk with your orthopedic doctor to learn what treatment options are best for you.